bradfrost/atomic-design/chapter-1.md

 **Maintenance and governance strategy is critical to style guides' success**.
 Style guides will be thrown in the trash (right beside all those PSDs and wireframes) and abandoned without a proper strategy in place for who will manage, maintain, and enforce them.

-Style guide maintenance is a hugely important topic and deserves to be covered in detail, so we'll dive into how to create maintainable style guides in Chapter 4.
+Style guide maintenance is a hugely important topic and deserves to be covered in detail, so we'll dive into how to create maintainable style guides in chapter 4.

 ### Audience confusion
 **Style guides can be misunderstood as tools useful only to designers or developers**, which leads to a lack of visibility that immediately limits their effectiveness.
 Instead of serving as a watering hole for everyone in the organization, a style guide can become a best-kept secret guarded by one discipline.
 Color me naive, but I don't think this helps foster a culture of collaboration.